LOYAL COMPANY OF TOWN CRIERS – BRITISH CHAMPIONSHIPS.

 No person under the age of 16 shall be eligible to be judged or to be awarded a prize.

-No-one under the age of 16 may be deemed to be an escort, and therefore cannot be judged by the best dressed judge either as a couple with the Crier as best dressed couple, or as an escort separately within the best dressed escort category.
+No-one under the age of 16 may be deemed to be a Consort, and therefore cannot be judged by the best dressed judge either as a couple with the Crier as best dressed couple, or as a Consort separately within the best dressed Consort category.
+All dressed Consorts shall be eligible for judging by the ‘Best Dressed’ judge whether or not they attend the podium with a Town Crier.

 The judge for Best Dressed Couple will, in addition to historical authenticity and smart turnout, credit a couple who complement one another effectively in the style, period and colour of their dress.

-This category recognises that a Crier is a goodwill ambassador for his/her hometown, and this applies as much if not more to the Crier’s “off-duty” moments as to when he/she is on the podium.
+This category recognises that a Crier or Consort is a goodwill ambassador for his/her hometown, and this applies as much if not more to the Crier or Consorts’ “off-duty” moments as to when he/she is on the podium.
 The judge for this category will therefore be unidentified, and will observe the Criers throughout the competition.
-A good ambassador is likely to be articulate, diplomatic, temperate, gracious, dignified and approachable.
+A good ambassador is likely to be temperate, dignified and approachable.
 The judge may well be given a role that enables him/her to interact with the Criers throughout the day.

 The following notes are not part of the LCTC British Championship Rules, but are appended here as they will be helpful to the Host Crier/Organiser of the British Championship.